BrechtBa/batchpy/README.rst

 batchpy
 =======

-A package to run large or small batches of similar calculations and storing the results so no double calculations are performed.
+A python package to run large or small batches of similar calculations and storing the results so no double calculations are performed.

-The example below should explain the work flow
+The example below should explain the workflow.

 Installation
 ------------